Ecommerce insights on the go

 The goal of an order management system is to get a product into a customer’s hands as efficiently as possible.
 It manages the journey of each item in the customer’s order, from the time it goes into their cart to the moment it arrives on their doorstep – and any returns that may follow.

-Every company has a unique approach to fulfillment.
-This can be based on customers, fulfillment locations, returns processes and vendors.
-While processes can vary, most order fulfillment processes include the following steps:
+Every company has a unique approach to fulfilment.
+This can be based on customers, fulfilment locations, returns processes and vendors.
+While processes can vary, most order fulfilment processes include the following steps:

-- The order is routed to the nearest warehouse or fulfillment center.
+The order is routed to the nearest warehouse or fulfilment centre.

 When a customer pays for an item, the order management system might update your quickbooks accounting system, generate an invoice, and print a shipping label.
 When an order ships, the ecommerce order management software can even track the order’s progress by integrating with your 3PL, FBA or shipping carrier like FedEx or DHL.
 Once an order leaves a warehouse your customer is able to track it’s progress until it reaches their door.
 In many cases, this is facilitated by the OMS.

 Most ecommerce brands are unable to grow without an order management system in place.
-Customers expect efficient, cost-effective, and personalized order fulfillment.
+Customers expect efficient, cost-effective, and personalised order fulfilment.
 There is no room for manual error.
-Employees should be focused on optimizing the brand experience, not triaging backorder SKUs, calling carriers, or printing documentation.
+Employees should be focused on optimising the brand experience, not triaging backorder SKUs, calling carriers, or printing documentation.

-When a customer places an order, an OMS can immediately choose the warehouse or fulfillment location that’s closest to the destination of the incoming order.
-It can use order details and even order history to dictate the method of fulfillment.
-It will then send an automated fulfillment request to that warehouse so its staff can prepare the order as soon as possible and get it sent out via a cost-effective carrier.
+When a customer places an order, an OMS can immediately choose the warehouse or fulfilment location that’s closest to the destination of the incoming order.
+It can use order details and even order history to dictate the method of fulfilment.
+It will then send an automated fulfilment request to that warehouse so its staff can prepare the order as soon as possible and get it sent out via a cost-effective carrier.